instaclustr/terraform-provider-instaclustr/docs/index.md

 ```
 Terraform plan won’t show any changes and apply won’t be triggered.

-Please carefully review Terraform plans and outputs and avoid using ignore_changes if possible.
+Please carefully review Terraform plans and outputs and avoid using `ignore_changes` if possible.

 #### Case 2
-If only certain changes in the Terraform configuration are meant to be ignored using 'ignore_changes', the functionality does not work as expected.
+If only certain changes in the Terraform configuration are meant to be ignored using `ignore_changes`, the functionality does not work as expected.
 During the plan stage, the plan show changes are ignored as expected.
-However, during the apply stage, the changes that should be ignored according to 'ignore_changes' are not actually ignored due to a custom method implemented in our provider.
+However, during the apply stage, the changes that should be ignored according to `ignore_changes` are not actually ignored due to a custom method implemented in our provider.

 **Example**